xleon/mobileapp/docs/syncing/pull-sync.md

 This basic logic is then wrapped in `SinceDateUpdatingPersistState` for the entities for which we store the `since` date.
 All states are wrapped with `ApiExceptionCatchingPersistState` which catches known exceptions and leads into the retry loop.

 The logic of creating project placeholders is implemented in the `CreateArchivedProjectPlaceholdersState` and fetching the details of these projects using the reports API is done in `TryFetchInaccessibleProjectsState`.

-Retry loop uses the `CheckServerStatusState` and the `ResetAPIDelayState`.

 The states are instantiated and connected in the `Toggl.Foundation.TogglSyncManagerFactory` class.